zadeviggers/wallpaper/README.md

 My custom android live wallpaper.

-> Zade's wallpaper spawns lets you draw with shapes on your background and spawns random shapes when you're not drawing.
+> Zade's wallpaper lets you draw with shapes on your background and spawns random shapes when you're not drawing.
 > It's very customisable - every feature can be turned on or off, you can change the background colour, shape colour, shape type, and many other things.

 ### Features